 In other words: the Imperial system versus the Republican system, sometimes similar in form, yet incompatible in substance and function.

 The inner echelons of the British Empire have never accepted the fact of America’s 1776 independence nor America’s establishment by Benjamin Franklin and Alexander Hamilton, of an anti-monetarist system of political economy.
-Cecil Rhodes’s words transcribed above reflected the intentions of the British oligarchy since they understood very well the difference between the two systems.
+Cecil Rhodes’s manifesto as contained in his 1877 Will and Testament reflected the intentions of the British oligarchy since they understood very well the difference between the two systems.
 Instead of examining their own self-destructive axioms, the British Empire would rather plot the takeover of the young American republic by hook or by crook.
 They dreaded the mighty Union because its very existence meant the annihilation of their sunset-less Empire!
 The inspiration which the U.S. model of government and economic system was providing around the world forecasted the inevitable overthrow of their decrepit feudal monetarist system.
 In response to this dynamic of progress unleashed globally after Lincoln’s victory, political assassinations, wars, austere economic policies and more were all used with the intention of co-opting the American institutions in order to keep the world from attaining the means necessary to establish their true independence and freedom.

 Contrary to popular belief, the real cause of the American War of Independence was never the refusal to pay a tax on “British” tea, but rather a refusal to submit to European despotism and austerity measures such as the ones Europe is still subjected to today.
 In the words of the young Alexander Hamilton: “They endeavor to persuade us …that our contest with Britain is founded entirely upon the petty duty of three pence per pound on East India tea, whereas the whole world knows it is built upon this interesting question, whether the inhabitants of Great Britain have a right to dispose of the lives and properties of the inhabitants of America, or not.”